This guide introduces you to the three stages of detecting a fixed pixel within a game element such as an MMORPG spell icon:

 A live view of the game area is displayed in Live centered at the cursor.

-A snapshot image is taken of Live and displayed in Snapshot.
+) or press Shift-SA snapshot image is taken of Live and displayed in Snapshot.

 Now that the pixel to detect is displayed in Snapshot, its position and colour can be easily specified.